fynv/MixedResolutionGridOfLightProbes/README.md

 For RAM storage, a mixed-resolution grid of light probe consists of the following data items.

 * `vec3 coverage_min`: world space coordinate of the minimum position.
-* `vec3 coverage_min`: world space coordinate of the maximum position.
+* `vec3 coverage_max`: world space coordinate of the maximum position.
 * `ivec3 base_divisions`: divisions of the base level grid.
 * `int sub_division_level`: maximum level of subdivisions.
 The logical resolution of the grid would be `base_divisions * (1<<sub_division_level)`.
 * `vector<vec4> probe_data`: linear array of probe data.
 10 x vec4 for each probe.
 The first vec4 stores the world-space position of the probe in its xyz channels, and the resolution level in its w channel.
 The other 9 vec4 stores its SH-Coefficients.
 * `vector<uint16> visibility_data`: 2D visibility(distance) data packed in the same way as DDGI does, which can be transferred to a GPU texture directly.
 (See sec.3 of [[1]](#1)) Visibility of each probe is represented using a 16x16x2x16bit texture tile.
-The only difference is that way store the distances and distance standard variances in normalized integer form instead of using half-precision float.
+The only difference is that we store the distances and distance standard variances in normalized integer form instead of using half-precision float.
 * `vector<int> index`: index array representing the grid structure.

 Each item of the `index` array is corresponding to an octree node, either a leaf node or not.
 For a leaf node at `i`, `index[i]` stores index of the probe.
 Corresponding probe data starts from `probe_data[index[i]*10]`.